khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 1. **Content**: Contains a wide variety of content types and controls depending on the purpose.
 1. **Actions** (optional): Buttons or links used to provide explicit action(s) the user can take related to the card content.

-### Card layout

-There are two different layouts for the cars: vertical and horizontal.

-A horizontal layout fits better for bigger screen size.
-On the other hand, a vertical layout suits smaller screen sizes like mobile because the text can keep the small screen's entire length, which is better for readability.

-### Page layout and breakpoints

-**Three columns**

-- Three columns are more suitable for vertical cards
-- Cards spacing is 16 px; between columns spacing is 24px
-- The minimum page size for three-column is 1200 px

-**Two columns**

-- Two-column can be for both horizontal or vertical cards
-- Cards spacing is 24 px; between columns spacing is 40px
-- The minimum page size for two-column is 768 px

-**One column**

-- One column is more suitable for vertical cards
-- Cards spacing is 24px
-- When the column width is smaller than 480px, we recommend using a vertical layout.

 ## Guidelines

 ### When to use